htnosm/example-aws-to-pd/README.md

 # example-aws-to-pd
-Example of notification from AWS to PD
+Example of notification from AWS to PagerDuty

 ## Requirements

-- Terraform 1.1.7+
+- Terraform 1.1.7
 - bash, curl

 ## Usage

+- See [RESOURCES.md](./RESOURCES.md) for creation resources

 ```
 terraform init